Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Most articles about basil seeds benefits are written for people who eat them in salads, yoghurt, or smoothies.
 But the majority of people who consume basil seeds regularly do so in drinks.

 When you drink soaked basil seeds, the gel has already formed before you swallow.
 The soluble fibre is already hydrated and active.
-This means the digestive benefits start working faster than they would from dry seeds that need to absorb liquid in your stomach.
+This means the digestive benefits start working faster than they would from dry seeds that need to absorb liquid in your stomach first.

 Digestive Health

-This is the most clearly evidenced benefit, and the one most people notice first when they start drinking basil seeds regularly.
+This is the most clearly evidenced benefit, and the one most people notice first.

 Hydration Support